lohancock/enso-forecast/README.md

 #
 **trying out a planetary ring system to predict enso**
 #
-This repository presents the R routines used for the preparation of a poster presentation, **Trying out a planetary ring system to predict ENSO** for the annual meeting of the American Meteorologial Society in Austin, Texas, 2018. https://ams.confex.com/ams/98Annual/webprogram/Paper321391.html
+This repository presents data and R code used to prepare the poster presentation, **Trying out a planetary ring system to predict ENSO** presented at the annual meeting of the American Meteorologial Society in Austin, Texas, 2018.
+The poster is linked within the below presentation page:   https://ams.confex.com/ams/98Annual/webprogram/Paper321391.html

 #
-**the data in the repository**

-The hypothesis of the presentation was that ENSO could be predicted from astronomical ephemeris, namely the configuration of sun, moon, and Earth, plus sunspots.
-This repository stores those datasets as they were when I used them:
+**data**

 - a time series of ENSO, for which I used the multivariate ENSO index prepared and updated by NOAA.
 The file is called MEI_1950_Dec2016.txt
 - ephemeris of the Moon from JPL, called X